 JEO charges no fees.
 Aligned with the mission of open access publishing, JEO does not charge submission, article, processing, author or access fees.

 Submission to JEO indicates that the manuscript (or a similar version of it) has not been previously published, accepted for publication, and/or is not currently under consideration for publication elsewhere.
+Authors must obtain all appropriate institutional and IRB approvals prior to submission.
+In addition, authors are responsible for the accuracy of references within the manuscript

 To facilitate the masked portion of the manuscript review process, the author’s name and other identifying information should NOT appear anywhere on the manuscript (including the title page); the manuscript should be written in a generalized fashion that does not directly divulge authorship or institutional affiliation.